XiaoyingLiu6/XiaoyingLiu6.github.io/index.md

 (P6) Project No. 62372412, "Research on resource optimization and transmission mechanism for wireless powered IoT based on information freshness" supported by NSFC, ¥ 500,000, 1/3.
 (P5) Project No. 62372413, "Research on mode construction and cooperative transmission mechanism of symbiotic radio networks" supported by NSFC, ¥ 500,000, 2/4.
-(P4) Project No. 61902351, "Energy-Saving Mechanisms for Secure Transmission in Internet of Things" supported by NSFC, ¥ 260,000, 1/1.
+(P4) Project No. 61902351, "Energy-saving mechanisms for secure transmission in Internet of Things" supported by NSFC, ¥ 260,000, 1/1.
-(P3) No. LY21F020023, Research on Physical Layer Security for Energy Harvesting-Based Internet of Things, ¥ 100,000, 1/7.
+(P3) No. LY21F020023, Research on physical layer security for energy harvesting-based Internet of Things, ¥ 100,000, 1/7.
 (P2) No. LY21F020022, Research on multiband cooperative spectrum sensing in wireless powered Internet of Things, ¥ 100,000, 2/7.
 (P1) Scientific Research Foundation of Zhejiang University of Technology, ¥ 100,000, 1/1.